ExpatLogic

 • NHS wait times for non-emergency care can be months — many expats supplement with private insurance

-• Immigration Health Surcharge (£1,035/year) adds significant cost on top of visa fees for non-EU workers
+• Immigration Health Surcharge (£1,035/year per person) adds significant cost on top of visa fees for non-EU workers.
+Source: parliament.uk

-• Post-Brexit immigration rules are stricter — Skilled Worker visa requires employer sponsorship and salary thresholds
+• Post-Brexit immigration rules are stricter — Skilled Worker visa requires employer sponsorship, £41,700 salary threshold (Jul 2025), and RQF 6 skill level

 • Weather is grey, damp, and cold for much of the year — limited sunshine from October to March

-• Council tax, energy costs, and National Insurance contributions add up beyond headline income tax rates
+• Council tax, energy costs, and National Insurance contributions add up beyond headline income tax rates.
+Employer NI rose to 15% from Apr 2025.

 Community data